oogeso/oogeso/README.md

 You are welcome to contribute to the improvement of the code.

 * Use Issues to describe and track needed improvements and bug fixes
-* Use branches to avoid messing things up -- but don't veer too far away from the trunk (master branch)
+* Use branches for development and pull requests to merge into main
 * Use [Pre-commit hooks](https://pre-commit.com/)

 ### Contact